CP1401/Practicals/prac_02/README.md

 To do this, select the lines of code (doesn't need to be exact characters, just any part of the right lines) and press `Ctrl+/` (Windows) or `Cmd+/` (Mac).

+> [!NOTE]
-BEFORE you finalise and submit your practical, please "uncomment" your finished code.
-(More to explain this later.)
+> BEFORE you finalise and submit your practical, you must "uncomment" your finished code.

 ## 2. Kilometres to Miles

 Joseph has recently moved to Australia from the United States.
 He understands that distances are given in kilometres rather than the miles he is used to.
-Create a program that will request a distance in kilometres and output the same distance in miles.
+**Write pseudocode** for a program that will request a distance in kilometres and output the same distance in miles.
+**Then, implement this algorithm in Python code.**

 - 1 mile = 1.60934 kilometres
 - 1 kilometre = 0.621371 miles

-A "conversion rate" is a good situation to use a constant.
+A conversion rate is a good situation to use a constant.
 Choose a name that clearly indicates what's being converted to what.

 ## 3. Holiday Cost